New Jacobi--Davidson type methods for the large SVD computations: Conclusions

 \section{Conclusions}

-We have analyzed the convergence of MINRES for the correction equations in JDSVD, and proposed an inner preconditioning procedure for the correction equation and derived the preconditioned correction equation, whose solution has been proven to expand the subspaces as effectively as that to the standard correction equation.
-The resulting IPJDSVD method is essentially a new JDSVD method with a new correction equation solved at each outer iteration.
-We have established convergence results on the preconditioned MINRES, and shown that it can converge much faster than MINRES does for solving the standard correction equation.
+We have derived new correction equations in JDSVD, and proved that their solutions expand the subspaces as effectively as those of the standard correction equations.
+The resulting JDSVD-V method is a new variant of the JDSVD method with a new correction equation solved at each outer iteration.
+We have established convergence results on MINRES for the new and standard correction equations, and shown that MINRES can converge much faster for solving the new correction equations than it does for the standard ones.

-We have presented a practical strategy that dynamically selects approximate singular triplets from current available ones and forms the preconditioned correction equation.
-Finally, we have developed a new thick-restart IPJDSVD algorithm with deflation and purgation to compute several singular triplets.
-Numerical experiments have illustrated that the new thick-restart IPJDSVD algorithm outperforms the standard thick-restart JDSVD algorithm considerably in terms of the outer iterations, MVs and CPU time; in the meantime, IPJDSVD\_HYBRID is at least competitive with PRIMME\_SVD in \cite{wu16primme} for computing the largest singular triplets and outperforms the latter substantially for computing the smallest singular triplets in terms of MVs, provided that the desired singular values are simple.
+We have presented a practical strategy that dynamically selects approximate singular triplets from current available ones and forms a new correction equation at each outer iteration.
+Finally, we have developed a new thick-restart JDSVD-V algorithm with deflation and purgation to compute several singular triplets.
+Numerical experiments have illustrated that the new thick-restart JDSVD-V algorithm outperforms the standard thick-restart JDSVD algorithm considerably in terms of the outer iterations, MVs and CPU time.
+JDSVD-V\_HYBRID is at least competitive with PRIMME\_SVD in \cite{wu16primme} for computing the largest singular triplets and outperforms the latter substantially for computing the smallest ones in terms of MVs and reliability.